etransteach/Agents/README.md

 # Agents

 # Warning
-Open Interpreter cuts code short especially the parenthesis/bracket at the end of code, to avoid this, tell your model to:
+Open Interpreter cuts code short especially the parenthesis/bracket at the end of code.
+To avoid this, tell your model to:
 # "Add a comment at the end of the code, e.g., # End of code"